 And, as long as a route option exists where climbers can, with a reasonable level of safety, climb from a traditional base camp to a traditional summit, this is the option I strongly believe matches my ideals of what mountaineering means.
 I believe there are two ways to do this.
 Teams can move to the north side of Everest (Tibet), where a reasonably safe but challenging route exists.
 Or teams can continue to climb from Nepal, through the icefall, by dramatically reducing their trips up and down the mountain.
 This is possible, if teams raise the bar of minimum experience needed of their climbers, and if they get rid of all the extra infrastructure currently being carried to the upper camps.

 Those changes will only happen if Nepal takes clear steps to regulate the industry, and does so with the input of expert climbers, guides, Sherpa, companies, and perhaps managers of other countries’ big mountains.
 It’s a big ask of a country struggling in so many ways.
 But Nepal has no choice.
 It cannot afford to further damage the worldwide perspective of its mountains, and the trekking and tourism industry they anchor.

-Adrian Ballinger is an AMGA/IFMGA mountain guide, founder of Alpenglow Expeditions, and has summited Everest six times, all while guiding the South Side.
-Ballinger cancelled his expedition this spring after the fatal avalanche.
+Adrian Ballinger is an AMGA/IFMGA mountain guide, and the founder of Alpenglow Expeditions.
 Photos of the Khumbu via Alpenglow Expeditions Collection.